jsigee87/personal-website/content/technical/jq.md

 ## But What Does It Do?

-#### Pretty Print
+### Pretty Print

 Perhaps one of it’s most common and easy to see uses is to “pretty print” JSON data.
-We can tell `jq` to use the identity filter (`.`) (i.e. do not alter the data) and it will default to pretty print This is accomplished via the following:
+We can tell `jq` to use the identity filter (`.`) (i.e. do not alter the data) and it will default to pretty print.
+This is accomplished via the following:

 ```bash
 some_input | jq '.'
 ```